Sudanese woman sentenced to death for converting to Christianity

 Mariam Yahya Ibrahim had been ordered to abandon her newly adopted Christian faith and return to Islam.
 She had also been charged with adultery for marrying a Christian man.

-A government spokesman said the ruling could be appealed in a higher court.

-“Sudan is committed to all human rights and freedom of faith granted in Sudan by the constitution and law,” Foreign Ministry spokesman Abu-Bakr Al-Siddiq said.
-He added that his ministry trusted the integrity and independence of the judiciary.

-Outside the court, around 50 people held up signs that read "Freedom of Religion", while some Islamists celebrated the ruling, chanting "God is Greatest".
+Outside the court, about 50 people held up signs that read "Freedom of Religion", while some Islamists celebrated the ruling, chanting "God is Greatest".

-Students have mounted a series of protests near Khartoum University in recent weeks asking for more freedoms and better social and economic conditions.
+Young Sudanese university students have mounted a series of protests near Khartoum University in recent weeks asking for an end to human rights abuses, more freedoms and better social and economic conditions.